 Examples

-In the following example, the WIN_MAGIC(t1 v) hint instructs the optimizer to attempt to apply window functions to optimize table t1 and its derived table v.
+The following query example uses WIN_MAGIC(t1 v) to instruct the optimizer to apply window functions to optimize the processing of table t1 and its derived table v.

 SELECT /*+ WIN_MAGIC(t1 v) */ *